Abdomen | CT / MRI / Ultrasound

 - The lesion is large, growing, or indeterminate

-- The report recommends dedicated renal protocol imaging or urology follow-up
+- The report recommends dedicated protocol imaging or urology follow-up

 Common misunderstandings